Qualifications |

 January to April |

 The research of economists at the OU draw on ‘mainstream’ economic theories and research methods along with a variety of alternatives.
-The department recognises the contribution of pluralism and mixed-methods approaches to advancing economic ideas and policies.
+The department recognises the contribution of pluralism and mixed, and multi-methods approaches to advancing economic ideas and policies.

 In addition to research within our core topic areas (outlined elsewhere in this prospectus), we welcome research projects that seek to extend and develop theory from a range of approaches including post-Keynesian, feminist, institutional, comparative, Passinettian, Marxian and ecological economics.

-In addition to the Department’s in-house research supervision capability there is scope, where appropriate, to get advice on specific methodological issues from experts in other disciplines within FASS, and other Faculties.
+In addition to the Department’s in-house research supervision capability there is scope, where appropriate, to collaborate with other disciplines within FASS, and other Faculties and other external academics.

 Entry requirements